-You may know me as “Mom on the Run,” but I think my title should temporarily be changed to “Prego on the Run.”
-These days, pregnancy has controlled my running schedule much more than my 6 year-old.
-I was at mile 7 in half marathon training when I learned that I was expecting.
-I knew then and there that the half marathon would have to be put on hold.
-HOWEVER, contrary to popular belief… my running days were not over!
-I ran/walked a 5k 2 weeks ago at 24 weeks pregnant and finished in 44 minutes!
-I took it easy, but I still did better than I thought I would, and I placed 2nd out of all registered “walkers.”
+You may know Lauren Yost as “Mom on the Run,” but her title should temporarily be changed to “Preggo on the Run.”
+These days, pregnancy has controlled her running schedule much more than her 6-year-old.
+She was at mile seven while training for half marathon when Lauren learned that she was expecting.
+She knew then and there that the half marathon would have to be put on hold.
+However, contrary to popular belief her running days were not over!
+Lauren ran/walked a 5k, 2 weeks ago at 24 weeks pregnant and finished in 44 minutes!
+She took it easy, but Lauren still did better than she thought she would.
+Not only that, but she placed 2nd out of all registered “walkers”!
 Most women think they can’t run during pregnancy for safety reasons, but as long as you were running before pregnancy you can keep on keepin’ on.

 Here’s the general consensus on running during pregnancy:

 If you ran before you were pregnant it is safe to continue running during pregnancy.
 However, now is not the time to begin running or go for a PR.

 - Don’t train for any new races.
 If you’re a frequent flyer at local 5ks that’s fine, but don’t train to run in one if it’s not already part of your regular routine.
 Cardio increases your core body temperature.
 Pushing too hard or for too long can be dangerous for the baby and stimulate contractions.